dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 > -   Generating questions to quiz yourself
 > -   Reorganizing the information in a different way (e.g., list similarities between concepts in a Venn diagram)

-For more information on strategies to help you learn, such as reorganizing information in a way that makes sense to you, click on "Learning Strategies."
+For more information on strategies to help you learn, such as reorganizing information in a way that makes sense to you, click <a href="http://srl.daacs.net/strategies.html">here</a>.<br>

 <p class='question'>“What other resources could I use to complete this task?”</p>